hashicorp/terraform-plugin-docs/README.md

 Usage: tfplugindocs validate [<args>]

+    --allowed-guide-subcategories <ARG>           comma separated list of allowed guide frontmatter subcategories --allowed-guide-subcategories-file <ARG>      path to newline separated file of allowed guide frontmatter subcategories --allowed-resource-subcategories <ARG>        comma separated list of allowed resource frontmatter subcategories --allowed-resource-subcategories-file <ARG>   path to newline separated file of allowed resource frontmatter subcategories
     --provider-dir <ARG>                          relative or absolute path to the root provider code directory; this will default to the current working directory if not set
     --provider-name <ARG>                         provider name, as used in Terraform configurations; defaults to the --provider-dir short name (after removing `terraform-provider-` prefix)
     --providers-schema <ARG>                      path to the providers schema JSON file, which contains the output of the terraform providers schema -json command.
 Setting this flag will skip building the provider and calling Terraform CLI
     --tf-version <ARG>                            terraform binary version to download.
 If not provided, will look for a terraform binary in the local environment.
 If not found in the environment, will download the latest version of Terraform
 ```

 `migrate` command: